mrlhansen/release_monitor/README.md

 ```

 ## Backends
 This section contains a short description of the different backends and how they are used in the configuration file.
+All version strings are expected to follow [semantic versioning](https://semver.org), otherwise the generated metrics might be incorrect.

 ### GitHub
 This backend uses the GitHub API to retrieve information about tags for the given repository.